-1. After installing the Delta 1010 hardware, boot your system and start Windows.
-During the Windows boot procedure, new hardware will be automatically detected by the Add New Hardware Wizard as shown here.
-Click 'Next>'.

-- The 'Add New Hardware Wizard' will now ask how you want to find the driver.
+- After installing the Delta 1010LT hardware, boot your system and start Windows.
+During the Windows boot procedure, new hardware will be automatically detected by the Add New Hardware Wizard.
+Click 'Next>'. - 2.
+The 'Add New Hardware Wizard' will now ask how you want to find the driver.
 "Search for the best driver for your device" is already selected.
 Click 'Next>'. - 3.
 Windows will give you a selection of locations to search.
 Make sure that only "Choose a Path" is checked, or click on the check box to do so.
 Insert the Driver CD into your CD ROM drive.
-Browse to your CD ROM open the Delta Series folder select the corresponding opperating system (win9x).
+Type in the drive letter of your CD drive (we will assume here that it is D:\) and the path to the Delta drivers, which will be D:\Delta Products\Delta98.
 Click 'Next>'. - 4.
-The 'Wizard' reports that its Windows driver file search has found the M Audio Delta 1010.
+The 'Wizard' reports that its Windows driver file search has found the M-Audio Delta 1010LT.
 Click Next>. - 5.
 Windows is now ready to install the driver files from the specified location.
 Click Next>.
 Windows will start to copy the files and show you a progress report screen. - 6.
 The Wizard reports that Windows has finished installing the software.
 Click 'Finish'.
-Your Delta 1010 is ready for action.
+Your Delta 1010LT is ready for action.

-After completion of the driver installation, Windows may require you to restart Windows.
+After completion of the driver installation, Windows may require you to restart.
 If it does request a restart, remove the Drivers CD Disk from the CD drive and respond "Yes".
-The system will restart and your Delta 1010 is ready for play.
+The system will restart and your Delta 1010LT is ready for play.